Cold Weather Tips

 When the temperature takes a nosedive, water in your pipes can freeze causing them to burst.
 Water floods your home and ruins your furnishings, and you have to pay to have it all repaired and replaced.
 It’s costly and inconvenient.

-Louisville Water offer these simple precautions to help avoid a mess.
+Louisville Water offers these simple precautions to help avoid a mess.

-Locate your inside water shutoff valve now!
+Locate your inside water shutoff valve now before it’s too late.
 The shutoff valve controls all of the water into your home.
 If a pipe bursts, knowing the location of your shutoff valve and how to turn it off can save valuable time and prevent water damage.

 The shutoff valve may be located in the basement, under the kitchen sink, in a utility closet, near the hot water heater, or even under the house in a crawl space.
 If you cannot locate or do not have a shutoff valve, call your plumber.